EuroLinux/eurolinux-migration-scripts/README.md

 ## Support

 The following distributions are supported on the x86_64 architecture:
-- AlmaLinux 8
+- AlmaLinux 8.4
-- CentOS 7
+- CentOS 7.9
-- CentOS 8
+- CentOS 8.4
-- Oracle Linux 7
+- Oracle Linux 7.9
-- Oracle Linux 8
+- Oracle Linux 8.4
-- Red Hat Enterprise Linux 7
+- Red Hat Enterprise Linux 7.9
-- Red Hat Enterprise Linux 8
+- Red Hat Enterprise Linux 8.4
-- Rocky Linux 8
+- Rocky Linux 8.4
-- Scientific Linux 7
+- Scientific Linux 7.9

-The distributions must be up to date and only their latest minor release is supported.
-Additionally, if a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.
+If a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.

 ## Preparations